 The faculty of arts and science schedules the final exam.
-You will be permitted to bring a 8.5"x11" (or T4 size), two-sided, handwritten aid sheet.
+You will be permitted to bring a 8.5"x11", two-sided, handwritten aid sheet.
 You must bring your own calculator and your student identification to the final test.

 Late submission: There is no possibility of submitting the final exam late.